joemoose/dungeoneers.d20/docs/spells.md

 The spell still manifests, though at a cost to the caster.

-!!!
-Tip

-	Use great care when casting spells with damaged attribute scores.
-Your character dies if two attributes, STR, DEX, or *WIL*, are reduced to zero.

 ## Selling a Spell

 A fully charged spell tablet can typically be sold for 2d6 x 100 coins in a large settlement.
 A depleted tablet is, at most,  half to a third of its value.